 Rural sociology has long been an important subfield of the general discipline of sociology.
 Although sociology generally focuses on modern society, and thus urbanization and urban areas, these could not exist without rural areas.
 Rural sociologists study the connections between rural and urban areas, as well as characteristics of rural people.
 In this course we will study the state of social conditions in rural America, focusing on social relations and social institutions.
-We will pay particular attention to economic conditions, and structural transformations in agriculture, an important rural industry.
-We also will focus on community in the rural South.
+We will pay particular attention to economic conditions, race and sustainable development.
 You will engage the course material through readings, class discussions, and practical projects.